 If you live or work in Albuquerque, New Mexico you most likely have to drive near and around large commercial trucks often.
-Many highways that cross through Albuquerque are major trucking routes.
-Driving on Coors Boulevard, I-40, NM 423 and other major highways in the city could put you at risk of crossing paths with a big rig that is not fit for the road, potentially leading to a devastating truck accident.
-An Albuquerque truck accident attorney can help you recover the compensation you deserve.
+In fact, many highways that cross through Albuquerque are major trucking routes.
+Therefore, driving on Coors Boulevard, I-40, NM 423 and other major highways in the city could put you at risk of crossing paths with a big rig that is not fit for the road, potentially leading to a devastating truck accident.
+If that is the case, an Albuquerque truck accident attorney can help you recover the compensation you deserve.

 In this guide: